Where Family Law and Psychology Intersect.

 New On BreakingGLASS

-Celebrity divorce attorney and psychologist David Glass unpacks the latest pop culture
+Celebrity divorce attorney and former psychologist David Glass unpacks the latest pop culture

 headlines and high-profile relationship dramas, offering expert insight, sharp analysis, and a glimpse into the human stories behind the news.